nikola3794/composite-tasking/README.md

 Use the following script `/root/run_evaluation/evaluate.py` to evaluate models.
 It also uses a command line argparser for specifying the evaluation configuration, just like the training script.
 The argument values can also be given through the command line, .yaml file, or mixed.
 For more details on the descriptions and expected values for most of the input arguments, take a look at the following file `/root/run_evaluation/configs/composite_tasking_paper/main_hyperparameters.yaml` and it's comments.
 The directory `/root/run_evaluation/configs/composite_tasking_paper/` contains .yaml files specifying configurations of the most important evaluations from the CompositeTasking paper.

-An example of the training scripts call from the `/root/` directory of the project:
+An example of the evaluation scripts call from the `/root/` directory of the project:
 ```
-python3 -u run_training/train.py \
+python3 -u run_evaluation/evaluate.py \
 --config_file_path=PATH_TO_YAML_CONFIG_FILE \
 --checkpoint_path=PATH_TO_CHECKPOINT_FILE \
 --data_root_dir=PATH_TO_DATASET_ROOT_DIR \